A convexity preserving nonconvex regularization for inverse problems under non-Gaussian noise: Properties of Problem and iterative algorithm for wider applications

 GME matrix $B$ enjoying \eqref{eq:lambda-oc-cond} can be designed via LDU decomposition of $\opL$ \cite[Theorem 1]{Chen2023}.
 Then $B$ achieves the condition $(C_1')$.
 In particular, if $\spY\coloneqq \setR^m$ and $f\in\Gamma_0(\setR^m)$ is a separable sum $f(u)\coloneqq \sum_{i=1}^m f_i([u]_i)$ of twice continuously differentiable convex functions $f_i\in\Gamma_0(\setR)$ on real line, then a diagonal matrix $\Lambda\in\setR^{m\times m}$ with $i$-th diagonal entry

-satisfies the condition \eqref{eq:lambda-lower-bound}. \end{remark} Under the overall convexity condition $(C_1)$, we present, in the following theorem, sufficient conditions to guarantee the existence of a minimizer. \begin{theorem}[Existence of a minimizer] Consider Problem \ref{prob:cLiGME-w-general-fidelity}.
+satisfies the condition \eqref{eq:lambda-lower-bound}. \end{remark} Essentially based on \cite[Theorem 2.4]{Auslender1996}, we derived the following sufficient conditions to guarantee the existence of a minimizer of the model \eqref{eq:cLiGME-w-general-fidelity} under the overall convexity condition $(C_1)$. \begin{theorem}[Existence of a minimizer] Consider Problem \ref{prob:cLiGME-w-general-fidelity}.
 Assume that the condition $(C_1)$ in Proposition \ref{prop:overall-convexity} is achieved.
 Then the model \eqref{eq:cLiGME-w-general-fidelity} has a minimizer if one of the following holds. \begin{enumerate}[\upshape (i)] \item $f$ is coercive, and the constraint set $\opC^{-1}(\mathbf{C})$ is asymptotically multipolyhedral \cite[Definition 2.3]{Auslender1996}, i.e., the constraint set $\opC^{-1}(\mathbf{C})$ can be decomposed as $\opC^{-1}(\mathbf{C})= S+K$ with a compact set $S\subset\spX$ and a polyhedral cone $K\subset\spX$, where the addition of two sets is understood as the Minkowski sum. \item The constraint set $\opC^{-1}(\mathbf{C})$ is bounded. \item $f$ is coercive and $\nullsp A\cap \nullsp \opL = \{0_{\spX}\}$. \end{enumerate} \end{theorem} For a condition for $\opC^{-1}(\mathbf{C})$ to admit such a decomposition $\opC^{-1}(\mathbf{C})= S+K$ in (i), see, e.g., \cite{Goberna2010}.
-The asymptotically multipolyhedral convex set in the condition (i) of Theorem~\ref{thm:existence-solution} can cover a wide range of convex sets as follows. \begin{example}[Asymptotically multiprolyhedral sets] \quad \begin{enumerate}[(a)] \item (Polyhedral set).
+The asymptotically multipolyhedral convex set in the condition (i) of Theorem~\ref{thm:existence-solution} can cover a wide range of convex sets as follows. \begin{example}[Asymptotically multipolyhedral sets] \quad \begin{enumerate}[(a)] \item (Polyhedral set).
 Any polyhedral set can be decomposed as the sum of a polytope (which is compact) and a polyhedral convex cone \cite{Goberna2010}.
 Therefore, any polyhedral convex set is asymptotically multipolyhedral. \item (Entire space).
 The entire space $\spX$ is a typical example of polyhedral sets and thus asymptotically multipolyhedral as well.
-For the LiGME model, i.e., the model \eqref{eq:cLiGME-w-general-fidelity} with $f=\frac{1}{2}\norm{y- \cdot}_{\spY}^2$ and $\opC^{-1}(\mathbf{C})=\spX$, the existence of its minimizer is automatically guaranteed by the condition (i) in Theorem 1, while such an existence is assumed implicitly in \cite{LiGME}. \item (Linearly involved compact set).
+For the LiGME model, i.e., the model \eqref{eq:cLiGME-w-general-fidelity} with $f=\frac{1}{2}\norm{y- \cdot}_{\spY}^2$ and $\opC^{-1}(\mathbf{C})=\spX$, the existence of its minimizer is guaranteed by the condition (i) in Theorem 1, while such an existence is assumed implicitly in \cite{LiGME}. \item (Linearly involved compact set).
 Let $\mathbf{C}$ be a compact convex set.
 Then $\opC^{-1}(\mathbf{C})$ can be decomposed as $\opC^{-1}(\mathbf{C}) = \opC^\dag (\mathbf{C}) + \ker \opC$, where $\opC^\dag$ is the Moore-Penrose pseudo inverse of $\opC$, and hence $\opC^\dag (\mathbf{C})$ is compact. \end{enumerate} \end{example}